Ohalo-Ltd/ohalo-playbooks/dxr-cloudformation-deployment/README.md

    `--skip-deploy` is provided).

 ## Stack behaviour
-- The Rocky Linux instance installs Python 3, pip, Ansible, jq, git, tar, unzip, and the AWS CLI.
+- The RHEL 8.10 instance installs Python 3, pip, Ansible, jq, git, tar, unzip, and the AWS CLI.
 - The playbook runs directly on the EC2 host; logs are streamed into `/var/log/dxr-ansible.log` and also surfaced in the CloudFormation console via the resource signal.